-- "FOR" the election of Olivier Rabiller and Maura J. Clark as Class I directors; - "FOR" the ratification of the appointment of Deloitte SA as our independent registered public accounting firm; - (V) "FOR" the approval, on an advisory (non-binding) basis, of the compensation of our named executive officers; - "ONE YEAR" on the approval, on an advisory (non-binding) basis, of the frequency of future advisory votes on the compensation of our named executive officers; and - In the discretion of the persons appointed as proxies on any other items that may properly come before the Annual Meeting.
+- ✓ "FOR" the election of Olivier Rabiller and Maura J. Clark as Class I directors; - (Vigorial Proof of the Section 2) (White appointment of Deloitte SA as our independent registered public accounting firm; - ✓ "FOR" the approval, on an advisory (non-binding) basis, of the compensation of our named executive officers; - "ONE YEAR" on the approval, on an advisory (non-binding) basis, of the frequency of future advisory votes on the compensation of our named executive officers; and - In the discretion of the persons appointed as proxies on any other items that may properly come before the Annual Meeting.